 Another option, which we would probably do on our next visit, is to book an apartment or room with a kitchenette, so we can cook our own meals, although I find that this is usually better for stays of around a week or more, where you can save more on meals out over just being there a couple of nights.

 Places to eat in Zermatt

-Switzerland is an expensive place to visit, but I haven’t found it much more expensive than Chamonix, which was a surprise.
+Switzerland is an expensive place to visit, but I haven’t found it much more expensive than Chamonix, which is somewhat surprising.
+It worked out to the equivalent of coastal California pricing the last time we visited.
 The best value meal is (as usual) a pizza (good for carb-loading), and I would recommend booking any restaurant in advance, especially if you’re visiting on a busy weekend.
 We don’t tend to eat out for big meals, so here are some places we liked where you can order smaller plates or simple dishes: